Cosdaman/BCHW14-MVC/README.md

 ## Description

 This is a tech-blog that features user authentication, password hashing, and database usage.
+The website is deployed on Heroku, and uses JawsDB MySQL2 as its database.

 ## Technologies Used
 - NodeJS